aadarshgupta1412/NEUROHACK2022_Dementia/README.md

 184 final stage journal articles identified out of more than 2 lakh total documents in the repository with major focus on Machine Learning, Deep Learning, Forecasting, Convolution Neural Network based techniques for Dementia Prediction.
 Also, there are total of 10 published papers on LASI-DAD on Scopus till date.
 Further, aprroximately 65K recent tweets through Twitter API are extracted and analysed to understand the discussions surrounding "Dementia" on Social Media.

-## 7. Preliminary data exploration using factor analysis of mixed data

-**Author: Winnie Lei**

-'FAMD_Data_Exploration.py' is a FAMD based analysis using 3 factors to identify key features in the raw data and the processed data (both imputed with the regularised iterative FAMD algorithmn).
-'FAMD_Processed_column_correlation.csv' shows similar key features have been identified in the PCA and PLS analysis.
-'FAMD_Processed_coordinates.csv' shows the calculated principal components that maybe used instead of the PCA input in the final multi-class model.

-## 8. Feature Selection and Exploratory Analyis of LASI-DAD
+## 7. Feature Selection and Exploratory Analyis of LASI-DAD

 **Author: Nabila**